USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 			:param enum pulse_shape: determines the shape of the pulse envelope, can be ``quintic`` (default), ``sin2``, ``sech``

-		.. py:function:: boosted frame gamma = g
+		.. py:function:: boost = (gbx,gby,gbz)

-			:param float g: relativistic Lorentz factor of the boosted frame (default=1).
-If g>1, turboWAVE will transform the wave into the boosted frame.
+			Ask turboWAVE to transform the wave into the boosted frame.
 The parameters describing the wave should all be given in lab frame coordinates.
 The grid coordinates are taken as the boosted frame.
 At present this feature should only be used for paraxial modes propagating along the z-axis.

+			:param float gbx: component of 4-velocity in x-direction
+			:param float gby: component of 4-velocity in y-direction
+			:param float gbz: component of 4-velocity in z-direction

 		.. py:function:: zones = z